LuisNinoF/Bare-Metal-Drivers/README.md

 P2 with the drivers in C language.

-P3 with an interrupt driven UART driver in C++ using RX and TX circular buffers
+P3 with an interrupt driven UART driver in C++ using RX and TX circular buffers.

 ### Skills Learned